epics-docs/epics-docs/guides/Address_Specification.md

 ### VME bus

 The VME address specification format differs between the various devices.
-In all of these specifications the '#' character designates a hardware address.
+In all these specifications the '#' character designates a hardware address.
 The three formats are:

 #C*x* S*y* @*parm*